TheLancashireman/Joat/README.md

 Otherwise "none".
 Note: the "new" value could also be "none".
 When a change of state is detected, a hold-off time is started to avoid double-clicks caused by switch bounce.

-The main program displays a friendy message, then waits for button input.
+The main program displays a friendly message, then waits for button input.
 One button steps through the modes one at a time.
 The other button selects the displayed mode and switches to it.

-The only way to get back to the main program is to reset the arduino.
+The only way to get back to the main menu is to reset the arduino.
 This avoids having to disable all the hardware when switching from one mode to another.
 It also means that less stack is needed because the functions of the individual features are marked with the noreturn attribute.